 By respecting the Lakes and the advice above, you will make the Lake District environment more enjoyable for both you and the other visitors.

 The only downside to driving around the Lakes is the price of fuel which can be quite expensive.
 If you are concerned about the price of petrol then visit PetrolPrices.com.
 There you can find the cheapest petrol price in your vicinity.
 The website also includes tips on driving long distances and how you can take action to decrease your fuel consumption.

 Once you arrive at your Lake destination you should find car parks located throughout the Lakes which makes it very easy to find parking.
 If you are staying in a hotel then check with them whether they have parking in their vicinity.

-If you are visiting the Lakes from abroad then the nearest airport to the Lakes is Blackpool Airport.
-As Blackpool is a smaller airport you may find it less congested which makes it quicker to get through the airport.
-However, due to the size of the airport, airlines at Blackpool Airport only fly to European destinations.
-If you are travelling from further afield Manchester Airport is the largest airport near to the Lake District.
+If you are visiting the Lakes from abroad then the nearest airport is Blackpool Airport.
+As Blackpool is a small airport you may find it less congested which makes it quicker to get through.
+However, due to its size, airlines at Blackpool Airport only fly to European destinations.
+If you are travelling from further afield, Manchester Airport is the largest airport nearest to the Lake District.

 Hiring a car from the airport is a great way to transport you, your family and your luggage around the Lakes.
 Quite often you can also add a SatNav to your booking which will help you get to your Lake destination.
 Although SatNavs are useful, occasionally they can be slightly unreliable in remote areas so you should also have a comprehensive and up to date map of the Lake District with you at all times.
 There are four car hire providers at Blackpool Airport and nine providers from Manchester Airport, all offering competitive rates.
 More details here.